koliseoapi/react-forms/README.md

 <Input type="checkbox" name="subscribed" />
 ```

-You can override the converter associated to any form field:
+These conversions are the default, but you can override the converter associated to any form field:

 ```JavaScript
 const AllowedValues = { one: instanceOne, two: instanceTwo };